Content Writing is a challenging task.

 Every content writer knows the importance of a great text editor as they determine how fast you’d write.

-When it comes to text editor tools, I give the trophy to Google Docs.
+When it comes to text editing tools, I give the trophy to Google Docs.

 You can format your content, insert images and even add links while writing.
 You can also use the in-built spell check feature to correct grammar errors and incorrect words while writing with Google Docs.